ConfederacyOfGaia/Gaia/dms-guide.md

   - The don't do volume discounts as a rule, but can be haggled with.
   - They don't offer insurance policies as a rule, either.

+### PC Zoon

+If one of the PCs wants to be Eshen and come from the Zoon, this is acceptable.
+This will give them a strong contact with the Zoon, which means they'll definitely be able to secure transportation for themselves and the party without problem.

+A Zoon PC will have access to the bard class, which will be fun.